 Changes may be the result of earthquakes including the 1959 Hebgen Lake Earthquake and the Borah Peak Earthquake in 1983.
 Prior to the 1983 earthquake, Old Faithful erupted 21 times per day.
 The current average is 20 times per day.

 Another change involves Old Faithful’s eruption modes.
-Prior to a local earthquake in 1998, Old Faithful exhibited two eruptive modes: short duration eruptions followed by a short interval, and a long duration eruption followed by a long interval.
+Prior to a local earthquake in 1998, Old Faithful exhibited two eruptive modes: short-duration eruptions followed by a short interval, and a long-duration eruption followed by a long interval.
 Since that time, the eruptions are more often the long duration, long interval type.
-The length of eruption and interval factors into predicting the next eruption.
+The length of eruption and interval factor into predicting the next eruption.